How to Get Your Therapy Clinic Ready for the Upcoming Year

 • What do your therapists and other staff members need in order to feel more secure in their jobs, given the current state of the economy?

-• Has your clinic experienced ongoing credentialing delays due to the pandemic?
-Do you need to make any adjustments in assigning patients as a result, or use the holiday downtime to collect documentation from your providers?
+• Do you need to make any adjustments in assigning patients as a result, or use the holiday downtime to collect documentation from your providers?

 • Regarding business licensing and taxes, do you know who will take care of keeping these updated?